 Shutdown, Turnaround and Outage (STO) Phases and Challenges

-A shutdown, turnaround, and outage (STO) is a critical organizational activity because it always involves a key asset being taken offline or out of service and is only complete when this item is returned back to service and performing at the desired level (“down” and “up” activities).
+A shutdown, turnaround, and outage (STO) is a critical organizational activity because it always involves a key asset being taken offline or out of service and is only complete when this item is returned to service and performing at the desired level (“down” and “up” activities).
 STOs are uniquely complex, involving not only planned repair and upgrade activities but also emergent/unplanned work as a result of inspection of plant and processes not accessible or visible during normal operations.

 Shutdown, turnaround, and outages are typically managed in five phases as described below:

-• Initial strategic planning for assets impacted, setting timeframes and budgeting, resource allocation, master site scheduling, and setting limits on what equipment is included.
+- Scoping: Initial strategic planning for assets impacted, setting timeframes and budgeting, resource allocation, master site scheduling, and setting limits on what equipment is included.

-• Detailed project planning, budget allocation, logistics planning, field inspections, updating engineering data, creating work orders, and hiring subcontractors.
+- Preparation: Detailed project planning, budget allocation, logistics planning, field inspections, updating engineering data, creating work orders, and hiring subcontractors.

-• Begins once the equipment is shut down.
+- Execution: Begins once the equipment is shut down.
 Execution of work orders, contractors, and workforce mobilization to perform the work that has been scoped.
 Concludes with final inspection to verify accuracy and completeness of work.

-• After project work is complete, bringing the equipment back online and returning it to service.
+- Start-Up: After project work is complete, bringing the equipment back online and returning it to service.
 Testing and verifying safe equipment operation and performance within specifications.

-• Post-mortem analysis, lessons learned, vendor reviews, compare actual performance against targets and institutionalize lessons learned.
+- Review: Post-mortem analysis, lessons learned, vendor reviews, compare actual performance against targets and institutionalize lessons learned.

 Unfortunately, many organizations face significant challenges in each of these phases due to data silos, lack of visual information about the plant assets, and reliance on disparate systems to manage these complex processes.